Subscribe to our newsletters & stay updated

 Sullivan: My mentor would be the leading expert in the kitchen and bath industry with decades of experience, Immerse founder, Leigh Suffian.
 She grew up in the industry in her family’s company, Atlas Supply, and is the third generation to run the successful company.
 Leigh lives her philosophy, strict business to business sales.
 Involvements and achievements include such honors as 2020 Top Women Business Owner - St. Louis, sitting on the LPG Advisory Board, and Waterworks Showroom of the Year for 2017 and 2018.
 When I asked her what her biggest accomplishment was, she stated she feels most proud of assembling such a respected group of individuals that have made such an impact on the greater St. Louis designer and builder businesses.
 Her advice is to be ever evolving; Immerse was born during the recession in 2011 and has continued to thrive during the pandemic of COVID-19.

 Anne Kelleher is another mentor who has played a huge role in my success in the industry.
 I started off as her assistant and learned everything I know from her.
 She is one of the most talented sales people I have ever encountered.
 She worked beside me, helping me to help her.
 Not only was I working my butt off, but I was being combed into what my company needed.
-Like the Karate Kid, “wax on wax off.”
-She never made me lesser then her, but instead an extension of her success.
+Like the Karate Kid, “Wax on, wax off.”
+She never made me lesser than her, but instead an extension of her success.

 PHCPPros: Do you consider yourself a mentor?